 3b.
 Students will articulate the perspectives of other cultures and nations when analyzing world events, and in particular their understanding of how nutritional practices or guidelines of other cultures will influence their delivery of nursing care for clients with IBD.
 Submitted and approved Spring 2012 At least 70% or more of the students participating in the module will achieve an evaluation rating of three or higher on each of the selected SLOs.
-1a.
+1a. x

-3a.
-3b.
+1b.
+2a.
+2b. x 3a.
+3b. x